 A substance-induced mood disorder affects a person’s physical, spiritual, and emotional wellbeing.
 However, identifying the exact causes can be difficult.
 Many people live with the symptoms of severe mental health disorders but are unable or unwilling to seek help.
-Some think that they can just get over these symptoms or cannot see how their mental health is affecting them and their loved ones.
+Some think they can just get over these symptoms or cannot see how their mental health affects them and their loved ones.

-At True Life Center, we can help you stop fighting daily battles with your emotional state with our mood disorder treatment.
+At True Life Center, we can help you stop fighting daily battles with your emotional state with our mood disorder treatment in San Diego.
 This type of treatment program identifies underlying factors that negatively influence your mood and develops strategies to overcome them.
 If you are considering a treatment program for a substance-induced mood disorder, our True Life Center team is ready to help with our comprehensive approach to treatment.

 Causes of a Substance-Induced Mood Disorder

 All too often, the relationship between addiction and mental health is misunderstood.
 Severe mental health symptoms can drive an individual to self-medicate, spiraling out of control into active addiction.
 In other cases, the chemical imbalances created by substance abuse trigger a serious mood disorder.
 A dual diagnosis treatment program can help identify the roots of both conditions and help create a plan to move forward.

 Substances that contribute to a substance-induced mood disorder include:

 The effects of these drugs and the aftereffects or hangovers can create symptoms of depression, anxiety, or other mood disorders.
 Others create intense manic experiences, including overexcitement or anxiety.
 The drugs interfere with brain chemistry and how brain cells communicate with each other.
 In return, the chemical messengers in the nervous system are then affected.
 Thus, this cycle produces the symptoms of a mood disorder.